-It would not be practicable to maintain a regional police force in Europe, strong enough to restrain the national security forces of say Germany or France from protecting individuals against being arrested by the regional police.
+It would not be practicable to maintain a regional police force in Europe, strong enough to restrain the national security forces of, say, Germany or France, from protecting individuals against being arrested by the regional police.

-it would be necessary to have political settlements that would leave no nation in Europe strongly motivated by its vital national interests to resort to force.
+It is probably true that, in order to secure the peace in Europe, it would be necessary to have political settlements that would leave no nation in Europe strongly motivated by its vital national interests to resort to force.
 If there is an adequate political settlement in Europe, even though it might not fully satisfy all major national aspirations, the nations in Europe might be restrained from resorting to force, if they greatly benefit from disarmament because if there were a resort to force, this would put an end to disarmament.